-- Although the payment behaviour of domestic companies is generally good, with payments normally taking place within 60 days on average, standard payment terms are very broad (60 to 90 days).
+- Although the payment behavior of domestic companies is generally good, with payments normally taking place within 60 days on average, standard payment terms are very broad (60 to 90 days).

 - Courts are trustworthy but the system provides no fast-track proceedings, meaning pre-legal action conducted by collection specialists is the most efficient way to obtain payment without incurring legal costs and delays.